google/zetasql/docs/functions-and-operators.md

    values representing the hour, minute, and second.
 2. Constructs a `TIME` object using a `TIMESTAMP` object.
-It supports an optional parameter to [specify a timezone][time-link-to-timezone-definitions].
-If no timezone is specified, the default timezone, which is implementation defined, is used.
+It supports an optional parameter to [specify a time zone][time-link-to-timezone-definitions].
+If no time zone is specified, the default time zone, which is implementation defined, is used.
 3. Constructs a `TIME` object using a
    `DATETIME` object.

 **Return Data Type**